 If you select Match Any Value instead, the results page will display data for visitors who are in the US combined with data for visitors who have a Gold plan.

 You cannot make any statistically rigorous claims from segmented results because we do not enforce any multiple hypothesis test correction in segmented results.
 If you look at multiple segments of the same experiment, you have a multiple comparisons problem.
-Thus, segmented results should only be used for exploratory data analysis and the statistical significance claims disregarded.
-It's recommended to use segmented results as inspiration for future iterations of tests.
+Thus, segmented results should only be used for exploratory data analysis, and the statistical significance claims should be disregarded.
+It is recommended to use segmented results as inspiration for future iterations of tests.

 How visitors are counted in segments